SidewaysEarth/SufficiencyEconomy/README.md

 ## Summary

 Sideways.earth currently has connections with several communities willing to start the initial process and is seeking funding for further developments.
+Reach out to us for more information at grace@sideways.earth